kaka-yjk/kaka-yjk.github.io/index.md

 * Multimodal Chain-of-Thought Reasoning
 * Multimodal Large Language Models

-I have hands-on project experience in both Big Data Development and Software Development.
 I am always open to discussing academic questions or any topics related to interesting projects!
 If you would like to chat or collaborate, please do not hesitate to reach out via email.

 ---